-Offering the best in guitar instruction on electric or acoustic guitar and bass guitar.
-I equip each of my students with the skills and techniques needed to play the music they love with a clear and complete method in a beautiful location.
+I feel I offer the best in guitar instruction on electric or acoustic guitar and bass guitar after many years of experience both as a player and teacher.
+I equip each of my students with the skills and techniques needed to play the music they love with a clear and complete method.

 I want all of my students to enjoy the feeling of success in playing the music they love, on the level they want to play, while building a deeper understanding and joy for music.